involvex/create-wizard/docs/USAGE.md

 ## Project Structure After Creation

-After successfully running `create-universe`, your new project directory (`my-awesome-project` in the example above) will contain:
+After successfully running `create-wizard`, your new project directory (`my-awesome-project` in the example above) will contain:

 *   **`package.json`**: Fully configured with the project name, merged dependencies (from both template and your selections), and template-defined npm scripts.
 *   **`node_modules/`**: Contains all installed npm dependencies.